Evo 2004: Evo Moment #37

 Despite having never matched off against each other before, the Japanese Daigo Umehara and American Justin Wong were known for having a supposed rivalry with each other due to their differences in gaming philosophies.
 The two players met each other in the loser's finals of Evo 2004's Street Fighter III: 3rd Strike tournament.
-Umehara, playing using the character Ken, was down to his last pixel of vitality and any special attack by Wong's Chun-Li could knock Ken out.
-Wong attempted to hit his opponent with Chun-Li's multihit "Super Art" move, forcing Umehara to parry 15 attacks in a very short period of time.
-Umehara did so successfully and went on to counter a final kick of Chun-Li in mid-air before launching a combo move himself and winning the match.
-Though Umehara lost the grand finals to Kenji Obata, the clip of him parrying Wong's multihit attack became hugely influential and has been compared to famous sports moments such as Babe Ruth's called shot and the Miracle on Ice.
+Umehara, playing using the character Ken, was down to his last unit of health and any special attack by Wong's Chun-Li could knock Ken out.
+Wong attempted to hit his opponent with Chun-Li's consecutively hitting "Super Art" move, forcing Umehara to parry 15 attacks in a very short period of time.
+Umehara did so successfully and went on to counter a final kick from Chun-Li in mid-air before launching a combo move himself and winning the match.
+The clip of Umehara parrying Wong's multihit attack became hugely influential and has been compared to famous sports moments such as Babe Ruth's called shot and the Miracle on Ice.

+The Street Fighter III: 3rd Strike tournament was won by Kenji "KO" Obata, playing as Yun.
+He beat Umehara in the finals, just as he did a year prior at Evo 2003.